alf-p-steinbach/Expressive-Cpp/README.md

         }
         cout << sum << endl;
     }

+The `ref_` type builder, and others like it, allows one to use the principle of substitution to construct types, as in non-C languages in general.
+It also supports the practice of putting `const` first, even in nested parts.
+The resulting type specifications can be naturally read in the forward direction, unlike in raw C and C++.

 The **`$`** words are pseudo keywords, keywords for the Expressive C++ dialect, implemented as macros.
 Expressive C++ also offers some stuff implemented with